rocioacost/acklenavenue.github.io/_job_openings/2021-09-07-full-stack-developer.md

 description: "We are looking for a Software Developer who will assist us with the design, development, and implementation of software solutions. "
 responsibilities:
-  - Write out the solution to the project's requirements in an agile manner while guiding the junior developer in the process, hold technical meetings with the involved parties to determine the data flow between the application being developed and the other two existing systems in place.
+  - Write out the solution to the project’s requirements in an agile manner while guiding the junior developer in the process, hold technical meetings with the involved parties to determine the data flow between the application being developed and the other two existing systems in place.